c4ilus/symfony-graph/README.md

 In this query, the keyword *GetMusicStylesList* is not required.
 It will be useful to find more easily, and replay this particular query from the History.

-The returned result will be an array of items, withe the fields that we chose in the query :
+The returned result will be an array of items, with the fields that we chose in the query :

 ~~~
 {